AnyLog-co/documentation/mqtt.md

 run mqtt client where [connection parameters] and [generic parameters] and topic = [topic 1 params] and topic = [topic 2 params] ....
 </pre>

-Connection parameters, broker URL is mandatory and the rest depends on the broker and the way the broker is configured.
+To subscribe to one or more topics, 3 types of parameters needs to be provided:
+1. Connection Params - providing the information that allows to connect to the broker.
+2. Generic Params - Configuration parameters that apply to messages regardless of the subscribed topic.
+3. Topic Params - Include the topic name and the rules of how to map the message such that it can be processed by the AnyLog node.

 ***The connection params***

+To connect to a broker, the broker URL is mandatory and the rest depends on the type of broker and the way the broker is configured.

 | Option        | Details   |
 | ------------- | ------------- |